eyeswideopen/LeapScratch/readme.md

 - **gui** module contains a seperate audio, scratch and leap controller implementations, adjusted to a conceptual gui realisation.
 Code is located in **src/gui**.

-start the particular modul by navigating to respective directory and start the MainController file: <pre><code>python MainController.py</pre></code>
+Start the particular modul by navigating to respective directory and start the MainController file: <pre><code>python MainController.py</pre></code>

 You can select own audio files for the base and scratch streams by editing the "config" file in root project directory.
 Files must be located in "input" directory!